 Although CryptoPunks are just 8-bit avatars, a single Punk can sell for well over a million dollars, so that anyone who snapped them up for free when they were created in 2017 might be rich today.
-One investor bought a CryptoPunk for $443 in November 2018, and in August 2021 sold that same Punk for $4.4 million, a return of almost a million percent.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+One investor bought a CryptoPunk for $443 in November 2018, and in August 2021 sold that same Punk for $4.4 million, a return of almost a million percent.Buy and Sell Bitcoin, Ethereum, and dozens more cryptocurrencies with Wealthsimple.
 Sign up and Trade here.

 CryptoPunks: A brief introduction

 In 2017, Larva Labs founders Matt Hall and John Watkinson created a piece of computer code that automatically generated 10,000 characters.
 They thought they would use the characters for a computer game but ended up releasing them as NFTs instead.